InNoobWeTrust/deus-ex-diorama/README.md

 ## Lazy?

 Make sure you have `pkgx` and `runme` cli on your machine.
-Then you can run the shell code blocks in this README by reference it with a tag.
+Then you can run the shell code blocks in this README by referencing it with a tag.

 For example, to try out the library with jupyter notebook as the guide above, just simply